gottacatchenall/ms_sampling_effort/manuscript.md

 # False-negatives as a product of relative abundance

-Does a false negative rate of 0.9 seem unrealistic?
-Consider how the probability of observation occurs as a function of abundance.

-In this section we demonstrate the realised false-negative rate (FNR) is different for high abundance vs low abundance species.
+In this section we demonstrate the realized false-negative rate (FNR) can be change drastically with sampling effort simply as a function of the distribution of species abundances

-Consider a probability of false negative detection per unit biomass.
-In this model every observation is drawn from the distribution of the biomass distribution at a particular place and time.
-If we assume that this distribution is the same everywhere (again unlikely), we can express the probability that we observe species $A$ and $B$ as
-$P(AB)$.

-Seeing two low biomass species interacting requires two relatively low prob events, which is detecting each species of low biomass.
+If we assume each individual observation of species occurs according to the distribution of those species' abundances, seeing two low biomass species interacting requires two relatively low probability events, which is detecting each species of low biomass.

 Controversies around theory of species abundance distributions and neutral theory aside, for simplicity we simulate abundances from $N_S$ independent draws